pungme/devart-template/project_posts/2014-03-24-First-Approach.md

 ![prototype#1](../project_images/prototype1.png?raw=true "Prototype")

-Also, the microphone stuff. here is the sample how I can get the rms value to calculate the decibel.
+Also, the microphone stuff, here is the sample how I can get the rms value to calculate the decibel.

 ```javascript
   var buf = new Uint8Array(2048);